 In addition to various functional aspects, cookies also provide excellent service in well-known systems such as Google Drive, for example.
 Thanks to the cookie's ability to store information, we can work on our texts, spreadsheets, presentations, even offline, and when we reconnect, our work is not lost.

-##There are two types of cookies: First-Party and Third-Party Cookies, terms used to refer to cookies generated by the website owner or by third parties.
+First-Party and Third-Party Cookies, terms used to refer to cookies generated by the website owner or by third parties.

 First-Party Cookies are those generated by the website's own domain.
 From the website owner's perspective, they are the information that visitors generate during their browsing session.